 Your JavaScript has access to three functions to communicate the state of your content to the experiment system.

 Call this when your content is fully loaded and ready for the rater to evaluate.
-This is the most important function — it tells the system that your stimulus presentation is complete.

 const img = document.createElement("img");